EmmanuelOforiMunufie/Machine-Learning/README.md

-#Introduction to Machine-Learning course on kaggle
+#Introduction to Machine Learning course on Kaggle